volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 teaser: // TEASER
 date: 2020-09-23T19:58:05.574Z
 ---
+The topic of today is **Heap Sort** - sorting algorithm that is widely used due to its simplicity and efficiency.

+It uses heap data structure to find the largest element in each step.

 ## The definition

 **Heap sort** is a comparison-based algorithm that can be considered as improved Selection Sort.